 In some places, downed trees or debris are intentionally placed in front of a path to indicate it should not be used.

 A GPS device can help you determine your location and navigate to a specific point, but always have a backup plan in case the device fails.
+A dedicated hiking GPS unit is typically more durable than a smartphone, but a smartphone with a GPS or maps app is sufficient.

 A GPS uses satellites to determine your location.
 Ensure the device has a clear view of the sky so it can receive signals.
 Most GPS units display your coordinates in latitude and longitude, which can be plotted on a map.